 Some of you may be surprised to know that many dogs are not interested in the sound that any dog whistle makes.
 They certainly don’t run towards the person blowing it, at least, not to begin with.

-Although some dogs are initially curious about the sound of a new whistle, most are not, and any initial curiosity soon wears off.
-That doesn’t mean that the whistle doesn’t work however!
+Although some dogs are initially curious about the sound of it, most are not, and any initial curiosity soon wears off.
+That doesn’t mean that it doesn’t work however!

 The job of the whistle is to make a distinctive noise that you can teach your dog to respond to.

-If a dog whistle is making a noise that a dog can hear – then it’s working.
+If it is making a noise that a dog can hear – then it’s working.
 The training part is then up to you.
-You’ll find that different dog whistles make different sounds.
+You’ll find that different options make different sounds.